Peneda-Gerês National Park

 Peneda-Gerês National Park (Parque Nacional da Peneda-Gerês, /pt/), also known simply as Gerês, is a national park in Norte Region, Portugal.
 Created in May 1971, it is the oldest protected area and the only national park in Portugal.
-It covers an area of 695.9 km2, occupying the Districts of Viana do Castelo, Braga, and Vila Real and bordering the Spanish Baixa Limia – Serra do Xurés natural park to the north, with which forms the UNESCO biosphere reserve of Gerês-Xurés.
+It covers an area of 695.9 km2, occupying the Districts of Viana do Castelo, Braga, and Vila Real and bordering the Spanish Baixa Limia – Serra do Xurés natural park to the north, which forms the UNESCO biosphere reserve of Gerês-Xurés.

 Peneda-Gerês was given its name by its two main granite massifs, the Serra da Peneda and the Serra do Gerês which, with the Serra Amarela and the Serra do Soajo, constitute the park's highest peaks.
 On the other hand, the precipitous valleys, crossed by high flowing streams, host lush temperate broadleaf and mixed forests of oak and pine, being one of the last strongholds of the typical Atlantic European flora of Portugal, contrasting with an evolving Mediterranean biome.
 The park is also home to around 220 vertebrate species, some only native to the Iberian Peninsula including the threatened Pyrenean desman, Iberian frog, or gold-striped salamander.

 The area now occupied by the park has had a long history, reflected by its countless megalithic structures and Roman remains.
 Presently it is home to around 9,000 people scattered throughout small villages.

-The aims of the park are to protect the soil, water, flora, fauna and landscape, while preserving its value to the existent human and natural resources.
+The aims of the park are to protect the soil, water, flora, fauna and landscape, while preserving its value to the existent human and natural resources, as such its surrounding airspace is restricted.